DiamondJack/CCPC2018QHD/day1/perfect/statement/en.md

 {{ s('description') }}

-Given a positive integer $k$, we define a **rooted** tree to be $k$-perfect, iff it met both conditions below:
+Given a positive integer $k$, we define a **rooted** tree to be $k$-perfect, if and only if it met both conditions below:

-* Each node is either a leaf node, or has exactly $k$ direct offsprings.
+* Each node is either a leaf node or has exactly $k$ direct offsprings.
 * All leaf nodes have the same distance to the root, or say, all leaf nodes are of the same depth.

 Now you are given an **unrooted** tree, and you should answer these questions:

-* Is is possible to assign it a root, such that the tree becomes $k$-perfect for some positive integer $k$?
+* It is possible to assign it a root, such that the tree becomes $k$-perfect for some positive integer $k$?
 * If possible, what is the minimal possible $k$?

 {{ s('input format') }}